Nashik–Chennai Expressway: Construction

-Surat–Solapur Economic Corridor
+Nashik–Solapur Economic Corridor

-The Surat–Nashik–Ahilyanagar–Solapur Economic Corridor is the first part and the northern section of the expressway, which will be fully greenfield, six-lane and access-controlled.
-It will pass through two states–Maharashtra and Gujarat start from Surat in Gujarat, as the expressway's starting point, and will cover the cities of Nashik, Ahilyanagar and Solapur, until the Maharashtra-Karnataka border.
+The Nashik–Ahilyanagar–Solapur Economic Corridor is the first part and the northern section of the expressway, which will be fully greenfield, six-lane and access-controlled.
+It will pass throughMaharashtra starting from Nashik in Maharashtra, as the expressway's starting point, and will cover the cities of Nashik, Ahilyanagar and Solapur, until the Maharashtra-Karnataka border.
 It will be 513 km in length, out of which the Surat–Ahilyanagar section will cover 288 km and the Ahilyanagar–Solapur–Akkalkot until the Maharashtra-Karnataka border section will cover 225 km.
 This section's Detailed Project Report (DPR) has been completed by the Hyderabad-based joint venture firm, Aarvee Associates–Nag Infrastructure Engineers and Consultant JV.
 This section will be built at a cost of ₹ 30,000 crore.
 Currently, this section is under bidding, design preparation and land acquisition.
 It has been divided into 14 packages, which are described in the following table: